 - The opposite teeth of the new crown.

 - How will the porcelain dental implant crown look?

 - How long is the porcelain dental implant crown expected to last?

 - Brightness and transparency of bordering teeth.

 - Whether there is other porcelain work in the area or not.

 Teeth grinding is a big factor when considering dental implant crown material.
 The best practice when you grind your teeth is to use the strongest material so your teeth can handle more pressure.
 Zirconia crowns can be very helpful in this situation.
 If the tooth is in the back, for more strength you can take advantage of gold crowns.
-Stronger porcelain replacement is also needed if the patient has class 3 bite or a crossbite.
+Stronger porcelain replacement is also needed if the patient has a class 3 bite or a crossbite.

 When deciding how to choose the dental implant crown material type in front of the mouth then the color of the abutment is a big determining factor.
 Zirconia or E. Max is used as crown material if the abutment of the dental implant is white.

-On thin gums only, if titanium custom or prefabricated abutment is used, then the dark metal color might be visible through gums and make white implant crown look dark.
+On thin gums only, if titanium custom or prefabricated abutment is used, then the dark metal color might be visible through the gums and make the white implant crown look dark.
 Custom implant abutment will be a better choice in this situation.